SAP/cap-operator/website/content/en/docs/usage/_index.md

 weight: 40
 type: "docs"
 description: >
-  Managing application with the CAP Operator
+  How to manage the application with CAP Operator
 ---